 • Adopt a risk-based vulnerability management solution with easy-to-understand analytics and customizable reports.
 Be sure these reports meet your organizational needs and are scalable as your company changes and grows.

 • Use reports and analytics to communicate your program’s successes and gaps with your key stakeholders.
 Role-specific insights will help you communicate technical data in a way that everyone understands, regardless of cybersecurity expertise.
-For example, when talking about security with your executives, align those reports with company goals and objectives.
+For example, when talking about security with your executives, align those reports with business goals and objectives.

 Seção 3.Scanning and Discovery